-Faith Journey confirmation instruction is for middle school students, 6th and 7th graders, to explore your faith, grow in God’s love, develop relationships, and evaluate your commitment to living a life of Christian discipleship.
-If you have any questions or want more information about Faith Journey, please contact the church office.
-Please note that you do not need to be a member of Grace Lutheran to attend Faith Journey.
+Faith Journey confirmation instruction is for middle school students, 6th, 7th, and 8th graders, to explore your faith, grow in God’s love, develop relationships, and evaluate your commitment to living a life of Christian discipleship.

-The three-year-olds through pre-kindergarten meet in room 100 of the Child Development Center with Lorna Menzel teaching.
-Bible verses, music, and art activities are based on the weekly Bible lesson.
+Bible verses, music, and art activities are based on the weekly Bible Lesson.

 Location: Meeting in Room 129 of the Child Development Center